welsakka/totletradingbot/README.md

 amount of tokens purchased per token will depend on its market cap divided by the total market cap of the top 20 tokens.

 All code is written in python, and imports various libraries for help.
+Bots.py is meant to be the main driver.

 ### How could this project be targeted at consumers/businesses?
 ETF's are known to be a reliable way for any investor/institution to gain exposure in a selected market.
 As opposed to